Differentially Private Substring and Document Counting with Near-Optimal Error: Counting with Pure Differential Privacy

-\textit{Step 1.} We run an $\epsilon$-differentially private algorithm which computes a set $\candidates$ of \emph{candidate frequent} strings such that any string not in $\candidates$ has a small count in $\setstr$ and the set $\candidates$ is not too large (Lemma~\ref{lem:pruning}).
+\textit{Step 1.} We run an $\epsilon$-differentially private algorithm to compute a set $\candidates$ of \emph{candidate frequent} strings such that the true count in $\setstr$ of any string not included in $\candidates$ is small, and the set $\candidates$ is not too large.